Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 - `Insertion Position:` `Position` is what occurs after the entries are sorted by `Order`, and refers to how many lines/sentences/tokens (depending on settings chosen) the entries are moved from their position in the context.
 In the example of an Author's Note set to have `-800` priority (in this hypothetical, the "highest" priority) and `-4` insertion, the AN will be placed 3 new lines from the bottom of the context.
   - A positive `Position` value will push the entry down in the context.
 A positive value remains, to my knowledge, untested.
 It remains to be seen whether there is potential use for that.

 There is an important reason that we want to manipulate the Lorebook and Advanced Context settings.
+The AI will interpret entries differently depending on where they are in context.
+While that insertion is not necessarily as important as in AID due to the length of context that goes into NAI, there appears to be a clear benefit in some cases to changing the defaults.

 **INSERTION ORDER:**